eojcam/cs50_p0/README.md

-Second page, why.html states author's experience with finger-style playing, and has a short table showing some pluses and minuses for using the hands only.
+Second page, why.html states author's experience with finger-style playing, and has a short table showing some pluses and minuses for using the hands or a pick.

 Third page, examples.html, has playable and downloadable audio and music files in pdf format in a zip file for each of two